StacyCash/azure-command-and-query/blog-posts/step-two/setting-up-your-azure-environment.md

 4. Copy the connection Azure Storage Account connection string from the Azure Portal, [as we did earlier](#Get-the-connection-string-for-the-storage-account)
 5. Open the `local.settings.json` file

+> You may need to recreate this file due to `.gitignore` settings.
+If so create it in the root of the Functions project

 6. Replace the value of `AzureWebJobsStorage` (currently `"UseDevelopmentStorage=true"`) with the value copied from the Azure portal

 It should now look like this, but with your storage account connection string: